cjripple/DH110-SEM1F/assignment01/README.md

 #### #1 - Visibility of System Status

 Right away, the search bar is cluttered with multiple text boxes superimposed over each other, making it very difficult to read.
 This needs to be cleaned up.
+Please see the attachment below for reference, the issue is highlighted in a green rectangle.

 > * *Suggestion: Remove the Google Branding from the search bar or use another tool to make the search function easier to use.